 Three days on the John Muir Trail crossing Donohue Pass and Lyell Canyon.
 The best JMT sampler without committing to 211 miles.

 Three days on the John Muir Trail connecting Mammoth Lakes to Yosemite.
-You'll cross Donohue Pass (the Yosemite/Ansel Adams boundary), traverse the beautiful Lyell Canyon, and walk through Tuolumne Meadows.
-This is the reverse direction of Route 33 (Tuolumne to Red's Meadow) and makes an excellent JMT sampler for those not ready for the full 211-mile commitment.
+You'll cross Donahue Pass (the Yosemite/Ansel Adams boundary), traverse the beautiful Lyell Canyon, and walk through Tuolumne Meadows.
+Makes an excellent JMT sampler for those not ready for the full 211-mile commitment.

 Start: Agnew Meadows (River Trail TH)